cambridge-mlg/blog/_posts/2024-01-20-flow-matching.md

 [^ODE_conditions]: A sufficient condition for $\phi_t$ to be invertible is for $u_t$ to be Lipschitz and continuous by Picard–Lindelöf theorem.

 [^FPE]: The _Fokker–Planck equation_ gives the time evolution of the density induced by a stochastic process.
-For ODEs where the diffusion term is zero, one recovers the continuity equation.
+For ODEs where the diffusion term is zero, one recovers the transport equation.

 [^hutchinson]: The Skilling-Hutchinson trace estimator is  given by $\Tr(A) = \E[v^\top A v]$ with $v \sim p$ isotropic and centred.
 In our setting we are interested in $\div(u_t)(x) = \Tr(\frac{\partial u_t(x)}{\partial x}) = \E[v^\top \frac{\partial u_t(x)}{\partial x} v]$ which can be approximated with a Monte-Carlo estimator, where the integrand is computed via automatic forward or backward differentiation.